ageller/InvestorIdeology/README.md

 # Investor Ideology
-Northwestern University Kellogg Insight interactive on Investor Ideology
+Northwestern University Kellogg Insight interactive on Investor Ideology, to accompany an article about [this paper](https://www.nber.org/papers/w25717.pdf).